Coaching Model / Phase 5

 When you put energy out there to the world that you’re open to change, the world provides feedback through what I call “omens.”
 Omens are the worlds way of supporting you, telling you that you’re okay and giving you direction.
 In phase 3, you may have begun assessing the unlived life within you.
 Well, while we have half an idea of what that could look like, it’s omens that show us the way.

 Generally, we plan for our future life based on what we’ve done in the first half of life.
 We’ve got tunnel vision.
 We can’t see a life that could be far outside of what we already know.
 In other words, we can’t see the unlived life within us.
 Therefore, we need to allow the world to show it to us.
 It does that through omens.
 Omens are signals or signposts from the world that shine a light on the path to the unlived life within you.
-Omens will show up in your life as coincidence, chance meetings, random encounters, twists of fate or unplanned conversations.
+Omens will show up in your life as coincidence, chance meetings, out-of-the-blue miracles, random encounters, twists of fate or unplanned conversations.
 Omens may look like this: At 42, a bloke went from being an electrician to being a music teacher.
 He used to play the guitar as a hobby.
 But in a chance meeting someone said to him “you should go into teaching.”
 So, he did.
 When the omens happen, they will “light you up” or “produce a spark” in you.
 They are signs that the world sees something in you that you don’t see in yourself.
 These ‘seemingly’ random events open the door for you to see parts or aspects of yourself that you haven’t seen before, show you a different side of yourself that you didn’t know existed or show you a new path.

 So, throughout phase 5 reinvention, be open and flexible to allowing the world to show you a life you can’t yet see.
 Be open to going in a different direction than you had planned.
 The unlived life may closer than you think.
 It could be standing just outside the door of your everyday awareness, waiting for you to pay attention and invite it in.
 So, pay attention to when these omens occur, and they will occur.
 Let go of the fixed plan and follow the signals the world gives you.
 See what the world invites you to see.
 And then respond by following the trail of breadcrumbs.
 Let life steer you where it wants you to go, and you will find the unlived life.